c0ded00d1e12/ecen224/_labs/data.md

 For example, if you need to store a data **t**ype as an **int**eger that is **u**nsigned (can never been negative) and is only **8** bits long, you would `#include <stdint.h>` and use the `uint8_t` type.

-To understand more about the types of data types that exist in `stdint.h`, you can use the `man stdint`.
+To understand more about the types of data types that exist in `stdint.h`, you can use the `man stdint.h`.

 ### printf
 As you have seen in our simple C program, we can use the `printf()` function to send text out to the terminal from our program.